NasosG/Monopoly-CS-WPF/README.md

 # Monopoly-CS-WPF
 A new "hardcore" version of the classic game.
 This project is a version of monopoly written in C#.
 The goal was to implement the logic of Monopoly with new variations, using the MVC pattern.
 WPF and Visual studio ide were used to complete this project.
 <br> **About the idea** <br> A new fun version is implemented where
 many old rules still aply but there are a lot of new ones too, which make the game unpredictable.
-More about the rules in the section <a href="Rules of the game">Rules of the game</a>.
+More about the rules in the section [Rules of the game.](#support)

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)
 <img src="images/build_passing.svg" alt="Passing build">